lualparedes/lualparedes/README.md

 Welcome to my GitHub profile!
 My name is Luis (aka Lual) and I love coding.

-## Find out a little more about me here
+## More about me here:

 [**💻 Portfolio**](https://lual.dev/projects/)
-Take a look at my portfolio, showcasing some of my recent projects:
+Take a look at my portfolio, showcasing some of my recent projects

 [**🦊 GitLab**](https://gitlab.com/lualparedes)
 Find more of my work on GitLab, nowadays I'm more active there than here!